Vaelico333/vaelico333.github.io/games.md

 [Play the Tic Tac Toe game](/games/build/web/index.html)

 _*Please click or tap the app window if the game doesn't load immediatly.
-It'll tak a few seconds._
+It'll take a few seconds._

 ---